Saj1234/llm-document-analysis/README.md

 ### Chat history with MongoDB database
 Each session generates a unique session ID, and the chat history is saved under this ID, allowing you to review past interactions.

 For maintaining chat history, app uses MonogDB database.
 For testing locally, there are couple of options you can consider if you dont have a MongoDB setup in your local machine.
 The app is using MongoDB Community Server.
 Alternatively you can choose to use [MobgoDB Atlas](https://www.mongodb.com/atlas/database).

-1. Download MongoDB Community Server
+1. Download MongoDB Community Server.
 You can download the community version of [MongoDB here](https://www.mongodb.com/try/download/community) and setup locally.

 2. Running MongoDB as a Docker Container.
 Running MongDB in a container would be the easier option.
 You can pull the MongoDB Docker image and run it locally.
 Detailed instructions [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/)
 ```bash
 docker run --name mongodb -p 27017:27017 -d mongodb/mongodb-community-server:latest